learn-co-curriculum/phase-0-pac-1-working-with-strings/README.md

 ## When to Use `+` vs. `${}`

-The choice of whether to use `+` or interpolation is, to a certain extent, a matter of personal preference &mdash; you can accomplish what you need to using either method.
+The choice of whether to use `+` or interpolation is, to a certain extent, a matter of personal preference — you can accomplish what you need to using either method.
 That said, however, JavaScript programmers tend to use interpolation more often than `+`.
 As you gain experience working with strings, you may find that using interpolation results in cleaner code that's easier to read.
 As a general rule, if the string you're constructing is simple and short, using `+` may be cleaner but you may want to consider using interpolation with more complex strings.

 ## Conclusion